climate-tech-handbook/climate-tech-handbook/docs/solution-plant-rich-diets.md

 <!--!!! info "We are tracking closely - join our mailing ist"-->

 <details>
         <summary>List of companies working in this solution...</summary>
+         <em>Note: this is an experimental AI feature.
+Accuracy and completeness are a work in progress</em>
         <div>
             <ul>